oVirt/ovirt-engine-metrics/roles/oVirt.metrics-store-installation/README.md

 # ANSIBLE_JINJA2_EXTENSIONS="jinja2.ext.do" ./configure_ovirt_machines_for_metrics.sh --playbook=ovirt-metrics-store-installation.yml
 ```

-**Note:** If this playbook ends with failure on https://github.com/oVirt/ovirt-ansible-vm-infra/issues/65
-But all vms are created succesfully.
-Need to see how to fix the failure.
-You can continue with deploying OpenShift from the metrics store installer virtual machine.

 5. Log into the admin portal and review the metrics store installer virtual machine creation.

 6. Log into the metrics store installer virtual machine
 ```
 # ssh root@<metrics-store-installer ip or fqdn>
 ```
-**Note:** If you are not using DNS, make sure to add the new OpenShift virtual machines  to /etc/hosts on the engine and installer machines.

 7. Run the ansible playbook that deploys OpenShift on the created vms